charB66/charb66.github.io/_posts/2024-05-17-htb-machine-monitored.md

 ```

 Let's resume:
-- We have rights to execute some services but binaries do not exist.
+- I am allowed to run some services, but the required binaries do not exist.
 - `manage_services.sh` permits to run service with `systemctl`.

 Ok so, in the case `npcd` is started from `systemctl`, I need to check `systemd` service configuration: